-- 1. The subdivision applicant or an agent duly authorized in writing, shall submit to the Town Planner a subdivision application for consideration by the Planning Board together with the fee therefore as prescribed by the Town Council, and fourteen (14) complete copies of the proposed subdivision plans and materials.
-All plans and materials shall be submitted at least 18 calendar days prior to the Board's next scheduled meeting.
+1. Formal Submission.
+The subdivision applicant or an agent duly authorized in writing, shall submit to the Town Planner a subdivision application for consideration by the Planning Board together with the fee therefore as prescribed by the Town Council, and fourteen (14) complete copies of the proposed subdivision plans and materials.
+All plans and materials shall be submitted at least eighteen (18) ealendar days prior to the Planning Board's next scheduled meeting.
 Prior to the first meeting with the Planning Board, the applicant shall also establish a Review Escrow Account under the terms in Sec.
+16-2-1(c)a) (1).

-16-2-4 (a) (1). - 2.
-Within thirty (30) days of the receipt of a final subdivision application and accompanying materials, the Town Planner-, in consultation with the Planning Board Chairperson or Vice Chairperson, shall make a preliminary determination of completeness regarding whether the application is complete or incomplete.
+2. Preliminary Completeness.
+Within thirty-(30) days of the receipt of a final subdivision application and accompanying materials, the Town Planner-, in consultation with the Planning Board Chairperson or Vice Chairperson, shall make a preliminary determination as to completeness regarding whether the application is complete or incomplete.
 If the application is preliminarily determined to be incomplete, the Town-Planner shall so notify the applicant in writing and shall list in the written determination the materials that must be submitted in order to make the application complete.
 If an applicant fails to submit a complete application within four (4) months of the date of the Town Planner's preliminary written determination, the application shall be deemed withdrawn.
 When the Town Planner makes the preliminary determination that an application is complete, the application shall be scheduled for consideration at the next available Planning Board meeting.
-Once scheduled, the Town-Planner shall promptly notify the applicant of the time and place of such meeting.
-Once scheduled, the Town-Planner shall also cause notice to be given by mail to the owners, as currently listed by the Town Tax Assessor, of all properties located within 1,000 feet of the proposed subdivision or of the 25 properties located nearest to it, whichever number is less, but in no case less than all the abutters to the subdivision.
-If a proposed subdivision abuts an adjacent municipality, the Town-Planner shall notify the adjacent municipality's planning staff and request that all pertinent property owners be notified of the minor subdivision proposal.

-No action taken by the Town-Planner, either alone or in consultation with the Planning Board Chairperson or Vice Chairperson, with respect to reviewing a subdivision application, shall result in an application being deemed pending for the purposes of Title 1, M.R.S.A.
+Once scheduled, the Town Planner shall promptly notify the applicant of the time and place of such meeting.
+No action taken by the Town Planner, either alone or in consultation with the Planning Board Chair Chair Chair Planner, either alone or in consultation application, shall result in an application being deemed pending for the purposes of Title 1, M.R.S.A.
 Sec.
-302. The Town-Planner, either alone or in consultation with the Planning Board Chairperson or Vice Chairperson, shall have no authority to review the substance of a subdivision application to determine whether it complies with the subdivision review criteria.
+302. The Town Planner, either alone or in consultation with the Planning Board Chair Person or Vice Chair Person, shall have no authority to review the substance of a subdivision application to determine whether it complies with the subdivision review criteria.